grammarly/rocker-compose/README.md

       - "8080:80"
 ```

-*NOTE: you cannot use the last example for production, obviously because there should be no such directory as `./wordpress-src`*
+*NOTE: you cannot use the last example for production, obviously, because there should be no such directory as `./wordpress-src`*

 # Extends
 You can extend some container specifications within a single manifest file.
 In this example, we will run two identical wordpress containers and assign them to different ports: